cilium/cilium/Documentation/policy/language.rst

     The health entity represents the health endpoints, used to check cluster connectivity health.
 Each node managed by Cilium hosts a health endpoint.
-    See `cluster_connectivity_health` for details on health checks. world
+    See `cluster_connectivity_health` for details on health checks. unmanaged
+    The unmanaged entity represents endpoints not managed by Cilium.
+Unmanaged endpoints are considered part of the cluster and are included in the cluster entity. world
     The world entity corresponds to all endpoints outside of the cluster.
     Allowing to world is identical to allowing to CIDR 0.0.0.0/0.
 An alternative